Risks of hip and knee replacement

 - Infection in your new joint.
 If this occurs, your new joint may need to be removed to clear the infection.
 This problem is more likely in people who have diabetes or a weakened immune system.
 After surgery, and often before surgery, you will learn what you can do to prevent infections in your new joint.

 - Dislocation of your new joint.
 This is rare.
 It most often occurs if you return to activities before you are ready.
 This can cause sudden pain and inability to walk.
 You should call your provider if this happens.
-It is likely that you will need to go to the emergency room.
+It is likely that you will need to go to the emergency room or return to the hospital.
 You may need a revision surgery if this happens repeatedly.

 - Loosening of your new joint over time.
 This can cause pain, and sometimes another surgery is needed to fix the problem.